aisu-wata0/Spermack/README.md

 # Script Setup

-Download the zip from this page, extract and enter the -main folder.
+Download the zip from this page.

 To do that, scroll to the top of this page, find the green button labeled <>Code.
-Press it, and then hit Download ZIP.
+Click it, and then hit Download ZIP.

+Extract the dowloaded .zip and enter the -main folder.

 Open the config file in a text editor of your choice.
 There are 4 values there, I'll explain them in order: